lewagon/dotfiles/05-Rails/05-Rails-WL-with-images/02-Watch-List-Images/README.md

 Today, we have **three goals**:

-1. Deploy Mister Cocktail on Heroku
+1. Deploy our Watch List on Heroku
 2. Add the Image Upload features
 3. There's a Rails Quiz at 2pm!